farzadso/Simple-Checkbox-2--With-Bootstrap-Switch-/README.md

 # Simple Checkbox 2 (With Switch Support)

+> ⚠ I will not be maintaining this plugin anymore and the current support of this plugin is APEX 5.X.
+I will respond to any merge requests for anyone willing to contribute though.

 A lightweight jQuery plugin for changing checkboxes and radio buttons into toggle switches.

 ## Demo